 You’ll have full support and training to help you get there.
 And alongside your drive and determination to make a real difference, you’ll be well equipped to take on the responsibility and rise to the challenge.

 Into Headship is Scotland’s national development programme for aspiring headteachers.
-The fully funded ‘Into Headship’ qualification has been specifically designed to help experienced teachers meet the requirements for the General Teaching Council for Scotland (GTCS) Standard for Headship which is now a mandatory requirement for all new headteachers in Scotland.
+The fully funded ‘Into Headship’ qualification has been specifically designed to help experienced teachers meet the requirements for the General Teaching Council for Scotland (GTC Scotland) Standard for Headship.
+The Standard for Headship is a mandatory requirement for all permanently appointed headteachers in publicly funded schools in Scotland.
+You’ll be awarded the Standard for Headship on successful completion of the Into Headship programme.

-If you are currently outwith Scotland and considering a move to Scotland as a headteacher, you’ll find information about equivalent qualifications on the GTCS website.
+If you are currently outwith Scotland and considering a move to Scotland as a headteacher, you’ll find information about equivalent qualifications on the GTC Scotland website.

 The only way is up